 On August 15, the POWs were ordered out of the mines.
 When they got topside, they saw the Japanese civilians crying and heard loudspeakers blaring.
 When they got up to go to work on the 16th, they were told they had the day off because it was a holiday.
 They had never received a day off for a holiday before this.
 They began to wonder if the war was over.

 Three American fighters flew low over the camp on August 21.
 As they did they tipped their wings.
 A note was dropped indicating B-29s would come over the camp the next day.
 The next day the planes appeared and dropped food to the POWs.
 Three POWs were killed since some of the parachutes did not open.
 The following day B-29s dropped clothing to the POWs.

-On September 12, 1945, Jesse was liberated when an American major and three enlisted men entered the camp.
-The POWs were taken by train to Sendai and later were returned to the Philippines, where he was promoted to Corporal.
+In September 1945, Jesse was liberated when an American major and three enlisted men entered the camp.
+The POWs were taken by train to Yokohama and boarded the U.S.S.
+Rescue and given a medical examination.
+He was put on the U.S.S.
+San Juan – a light cruiser – and returned to the Philippines, where he was promoted to Corporal.
 After receiving medical treatment Jesse was returned to the United States on the U.S.S.
-Tryon which arrived at San Francisco on October 24, 1945.
+Tryon which sailed from Manila on October 6.
+The ship arrived at Pearl Harbor sometime around October 18 and sailed the next day for San Francisco arriving there on October 24, 1945.